ungive/loon/api/specification.md

 available to the internet via an HTTP(S) endpoint.
 Clients connect to a server, which provides an HTTP base URL under which clients can accept HTTP GET requests.
-These requests are forwards to the client via a web socket connection, upon which the client responds by sending data for the requested subpath to the server, which then forwards it to the party that made the HTTP request.
+These requests are forwarded to the client via a web socket connection, upon which the client responds by sending data for the requested subpath to the server, which then forwards it to the party that made the HTTP request.